+'''

+- in some rare cases filenames were stored with a leading slash

+in .md5CheckSum.
+I could not be simulated by me.
+But the bug

+should be fixed.

+- some fixes in handling of directory paths

+- uid and gid were not set correctly for symbolic links in the

 backups (in the files, not the description of the files)

-- formatting of file sizes with human readable number (eg. 3.5k) didn't work properly in all cases - check for symbolic links before opening temporary files
+- formatting of file sizes with human readable number (eg. 3.5k)

-'''
+didn't work properly in all cases

+- check for symbolic links before opening temporary files

 - set permissions of backup root directory to 0755

 (independent of umask)

 storeBackupRecover.pl

 - could not restore directory '.' with option -r

 - uid and gid were not set correctly for symbolic links when

 restoring, instead they were changed in the file where the

 symlink pointed to

 versions are now (overall checksum):

+storeBackup.pl -V

+=> 186.1958

+storeBackupls.pl -V

+=> 173.9472

+storeBackupVersions.pl -V

-storeBackupVersions.pl -V => 174.1391
+=> 174.1391

+storeBackupRecover.pl -V

-storeBackupRecover.pl -V => 216.4308
+=> 216.4308

 storeBackupConvertBackup.pl -V => 178.6868

 storeBackupDel.pl -V

 => 185.7402

 storeBackupMount.pl -V

 => 172.4720

 storeBackup_du.pl -V

 => 73.0682

+=> 107.5789

 llt -V

-=> 107.5789
+=> 118.2667

 multitail.pl -V

-=> 118.2667

 - changed max args for GNU/Linux to 641024 because of

 possible problems when using multibyte character sets

 version 1.19.1 2005.10.08

 storeBackup.pl

 - reduced the lenght of the command line because of problems

 with dual byte characters

 - all temporary file names now have a 64 bit random number

 all (randomly generated) file names are checked for existence

 before used

 version 1.19.2 2005.11.13

 storeBackup.pl

 - when saving with --sourceDir / without using --includeDirs then

 storeBackup calculated useless md5sums

-version 2.0 2008
+version 2.0 2008.11.09

 all programs:

 - changed licence to gpl-3

 - backup format is compatible to version 1.19,

 options have changed

 - fixed several bugs

 - introduction of lateLinks (this is the major change)

 - new options lateLinks, lateCompress

 - new module for interpreting command line arguments and

 configuration file: a combination is now possible

 - better support for files > 2GB on 64 bit operating systems

 storeBackup.pl, storeBackupDel.pl:

 '''

+'''

 - arguments in command line can overwrite configuration file

 - new option keepRelative

 - new option deleteNotFinishedDirs

 storeBackup.pl:

+- rewrite of core engine

+changed algorithm for linking with old backups

+- directories specified with exceptDirs will now be created

+as empty directories

-- rewrite of core engine - changed algorithm for linking with old backups - new option ignorePerms - new option cpIsGnu (support for special files) - new option saveRAM (default is now to hold temp.
-DBs in RAM) - removal of option exceptDirsSep
+- new option ignorePerms

+- new option cpIsGnu (support for special files)

+- new option saveRAM (default is now to hold temp.
+DBs in RAM)

-- renamed option with Time to suppressTime - renamed option compressMD5File to doNotCompressMD5File - exceptPattern has gone, now there is exceptRule (different syntax) - includePattern has gone, now there is includeRule (different syntax) - new option writeExcludeLog storeBackupUpdateBackup.pl - new program - sets links asynchronously after running storeBackup with lateLinks storeBackupSearch.pl - new program - allows searching in backups with a free definition depending on filename, size, uid, gid, ctime, mtime and file type
+- removal of option exceptDirsSep

+- renamed option withTime to suppressTime

+- renamed option compressMD5File to doNotCompressMD5File

+- exceptPattern has gone, now there is exceptRule (different syntax)

+- includePattern has gone, now there is includeRule (different syntax)

+- new option writeExcludeLog

+- setting time on (absolute) symbolic link resulted in setting time

+in the original file -> corrected

+storeBackupUpdateBackup.pl

+- new program

+- sets links asynchronously after running storeBackup with lateLinks

+storeBackupSearch.pl

+- new program

+allows searching in backups with a free definition depending on

+'''

+'''

+filename, size, uid, gid, ctime, mtime and file type

+'''